velebak/netgear-a6210-driver-dkms/README.md

 - Microsoft XBox One Wireless Adapter

 If you are aware of any other devices not listed here that use any of the supported chipsets please send us a copy of its USB ID so that we can add support directly into the driver.

+### Supported Chipsets
+MediaTek/Ralink
+- MT766U
+- MT7632U
+- MT7612

+### Current Status

+The driver is a work in progress, despite being mostly fully functional (including AP mode) there have been reports of issues with certain combinations of devices and the linux distribution used.
+See known issues for more information.

 ### Supported Linux Kernel Versions